Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 ## Schema management in Klaw

-In Klaw, each Kafka topic is associated with a specific owner, usually a designated team.
+In Klaw, each Apache Kafka® topic is associated with a specific owner, usually a designated team.
 The owner team is automatically granted the role of schema owner, giving them the authority to create new schemas and oversee their evolution.